AI Copywriting Versus Human Creativity: The Ultimate Test

 — State of Marketing Report - HubSpot Research Team

 Compare this development to photography.
-Where previously only professionals made high-quality photos, today anyone with a smartphone can create images that compete with studio photography.
+Where previously only professionals took high-quality photos, today anyone with a smartphone can create images that rival studio photography.
 AI copywriting is undergoing the same democratization.

-Teams that combine AI-human workflows report 42% better ROI on content.
+Teams that combine AI-human workflows report a 42% better ROI on content.
 The secret?
-They don't replace human creativity, but amplify it.
+They don't replace human creativity; they enhance it.

 AI output: "Thank you for your trust in our company.
 We appreciate your loyalty and would like to keep you informed of our latest developments."

-Advanced prompt: "Write a personal email to Marie, an account manager who purchased our software three months ago.
+Advanced prompt: "Write a personalized email to Marie, an account manager who purchased our software three months ago.
 She recently expanded her team from 5 to 12 people.
 Use a warm but professional tone, subtly refer to her growth, and proactively offer support.
-Write as if you have known her for years."
+Write as if you've known her for years."

 AI output: "Hi Marie, I saw on LinkedIn that your team has grown significantly – from 5 to 12 people in three months, impressive!
 This growth naturally brings new challenges.
 How is the onboarding of your new colleagues going in our system?
-If you run into any issues, please let me know.
-We recently launched a team dashboard that is perfect for teams of your size."
+If you encounter any issues, please let me know.
+We recently launched a team dashboard that perfectly suits teams of your size."

 The difference?
 The second prompt transforms AI from a generic text generator into an advanced writing assistant that masters context, tone, and timing.